Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning

-In our training process, only the states of the agents and the image raw are collected for observations, without the need for information on relative positions between the agents and the target, which is usually the case for the traditional numerical methods\cite{zheng2019evolutionary}.
-Only at the end of each episode, the distance values are counted into the reward function.
+In our training process, only the states of the agents and the {raw image} are collected as observations, without the need for information on relative positions between the agents and the target, which is usually the case for the traditional numerical methods\cite{zheng2019evolutionary}.
+Only at the end of each episode are the distance values counted in the reward function.
 Meanwhile, the existential penalty is designed to encourage the agent to reach the target as fast as possible.

-The proximal policy optimization (PPO) algorithm \cite{schulman2017proximal} is selected for our training.
-Compared with Soft Actor-Critic (SAC) algorithm \cite{haarnoja2018soft}, PPO is more effective and robust for problems with a continuous action space by using “clipped” surrogate objective and on-policy learning.